 I totally made this name up but I think it’s pretty fitting.
 This stretch targets your obliques and warms up the thoracic spine really well.
 As you progress in your pregnancy your abdominal muscles will stretch and get tight so it’s very important to stretch them out and make sure they are being taken care of.

-This stretch is also just a great full body stretch since it elongates your spine, stretching your legs and waking up your torso.
-No matter if you are doing an upper body or lower body workout this stretch will wake your body up and get your ready for anything.
+This stretch is also just a great full-body stretch since it elongates your spine, stretching your legs and waking up your torso.
+No matter if you are doing an upper body or lower body workout this stretch will wake your body up and get you ready for anything.
 I do 10 body wipers on each side.

 #5 Pigeon Pose